SimpleBrian/install-script/README.md

 chmod +x simplebrian.sh
 ./simplebrian.sh
 ```
-do note that you cannot run the script directly with sudo, or as root, because the `makepkg` command to build and install `yay` will refuse to work in a root environment.
+do note that you cannot run the script directly with sudo, or as root, because the `makepkg` command to build and install `paru` will refuse to work in a root environment.
 this is a security measure the script works around by taking advantage of the sudo session created earlier to make prolific use of the sudo command, while also allowing `makepkg`
-to run in a non-root enviroment to install `yay` with.
+to run in a non-root enviroment to install `paru` with.